The last 7 players Liverpool have signed from the Football League

-Liverpool have been happy to dip into the transfer market for players outside of the elite leagues over the years.
+Liverpool have been more than happy to dip into the transfer market for players outside of the elite leagues in recent years.

 Note: we’ve excluded players signed from clubs just relegated from the Premier League – such as Andy Robertson and Georginio Wijnaldum – and have only included young players signed initially for the academy if they had already made senior debuts at their previous clubs.